3pun0x/Unmasking-The-Subnet/Proxy-IP-Unmasker/README.md

 # Proxy IP Unmasker

-Proxy IP Unmasker is a Python script that performs port scanning on a range of IP addresses.
-The goal is to identify IP addresses that are only accessible through a specific proxy.
-This can be particularly useful for unmasking the hidden services or systems which are not directly reachable.
+Proxy IP Unmasker is a Python script that leveraging proxing capabilities and performs multiprocessing port scanning on the desired range of IP addresses.
+The goal is to identify IP addresses that are only accessible through a specific proxy\IP ranges.
+This can be particularly useful for unmasking the hidden services or systems which are not reachable via the public internet.

 ```bash
     ________     __  __                           __